SpECTRE v2024.09.29

 Commonly Used CMake flags

-The following are the most common flags used to control building with CMake.
-They are used by
+The following are common flags used to control building SpECTRE with CMake (in alphabetical order):

 • ASAN